open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 # Target Allocator

 The TargetAllocator is an optional separately deployed component of an OpenTelemetry Collector setup, which is used to distribute targets of the PrometheusReceiver on all deployed Collector instances.
+The release version matches the operator's most recent release as well.

 # Design